ffalt/xlsx-extract/README.md

 extracts data from XLSX files with low memory footprint

-xlsx-files can get pretty large, so nodejs & full featured xlsx-modules can reach memory limits or just use more than is needed for that task. (--max-old-space-size & --stack_size can't help you all the time either)
+xlsx-files can get pretty big, so nodejs & full featured xlsx-modules can reach memory limits or just use more than is needed for that task. (--max-old-space-size & --stack_size can't help you all the time either)

 hence these magnificent features:

-- filestreams are piped & xml is parsed with sax parser `node-expat`
+- files are parsed with sax parser `sax` or `node-expat`
 - get rows/cells each by callback or write them to a .tsv or .json file

 [![NPM](https://nodei.co/npm/xlsx-extract.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/xlsx-extract/)